JesterWizard/C-SkillSystem-Mokha/docs/Jester_Documents/StatScreen_Promotions.md

 ## Introduction

 By default, it can be annoying to work out what classes promote to what.
-Historially, this information has generally been obscured from the player, making promotion paths a bit of guessing game.
-Finding out the answers usually requires either getting the required promotion items, hitting certain story/event milestones or digging into the source files of the page.
+Historially, this information has generally been obscured from the player, making promotion paths a bit of a guessing game.
+Finding out the answers usually requires one of getting the required promotion items, hitting certain story/event milestones or digging into the source files of the game.

 ## Plan